MBO Examples to Kickstart Your Sales Team Engagement

 While your situation might not be that extreme, the point is we often take employee engagement and motivation for granted.
-We go through great pains ensuring we hire “good-fit” candidates we think will be happy working for us, and we fight like mad to help improve morale when their work or attitudes go south—but too frequently, there is no in-between.
+We go through great pains ensuring we hire top talent candidates that should be a “good fit” with company culture, and we fight like mad to help improve morale when sales team’s work or attitudes go south—but all too frequently, there is no in-between.

-So, hopefully these MBO examples can get you going in the right direction.
-If nothing else, they should help you visualize how goals might differ by industry and role, whether it’s in sales, marketing, or manufacturing, and how successful companies go through the process of making goals work for their people and their organization—and not against them.
+To help, we’ve created MBO examples to get you going in the right direction and help you visualize how goals and objectives might differ by industry and role (Note: the same should apply for compensation and commission plans), whether it’s in sales, marketing, or manufacturing.
+These examples demonstrate how successful companies go through the process of making achievable goals alongside their reps for the entire sales organization—and not against them.

 We need to be doing more.

-Meaning, we need to do more than sleepwalk through the traditional activity of “goal setting.”
+Meaning, we need to do more than sleepwalk through the traditional activity of “goal setting” for sales teams.
 We have all been involved in far too many conversations about goals, setting what might actually be some pretty good ones, only to virtually flush them down the toilet by not tracking progress or ever talking about them again—until it’s too late.

-Anyway, perhaps that’s why you’re here.
 You already know the traditional method of coming up with and tracking goals is manual and cumbersome.
-You know nothing screams excitement more than dusting off a static word document or spreadsheet in order to revisit goals set six months or even a year prior.
+In order to truly see success and drive performance, sales leaders must revisit goals periodically, analyze results, and adjust strategy to keep reps on track.
 You know your goals need to be SMART-er (Specific, Measurable, Achievable, Relevant, and Timely), and that the process needs to be automated to ensure maximum visibility and buy-in.

 There’s no question cloud computing is growing fast, and is extremely competitive.
 Thus, customers expect immediacy and perfection, and that their providers are up to date with the absolute latest and greatest.
 As a result, you might see a traditional organizational goal for those in software sales stated as something like “Sell 1,000 units of new product.”
 Fair enough.